 9. Position of Women in the Society

 This refers to how women are portrayed in the Society.
 In Black Hermit, we find that in Marua tribe women don't have a say who will marry them.
-It's a decision that has already been made by their parents.
-When a husband dies, his wife is married by his brother.
+It's a decision that is made by their parents.
+When the woman's husband dies, she is married to her husband's brother.
 Thus, the wife is inherited by the husband's brother.
 The woman can't object because the laws of the tribe don't allow.
 Remi is forced to marry Thoni since her husband (Remi's elder brother) died from a car accident.